usr-sse2/Black80211-Catalina/README.md

-sudo chown -R root:wheel *.kext sudo chmod -R 755 *.kext sudo kextutil itlwm.kext sudo kextutil Black80211.kext -r .
+sudo chown -R root:wheel *.kext sudo chmod -R 755 *.kext sudo kextutil itlwm.kext sudo kextutil Black80211.kext
 ```

 ### How to load on boot:
-- *(Recommended)* the kexts can be injected with this version of OpenCore: https://github.com/acidanthera/bugtracker/issues/1071.
-It supports loading `immutablekernel` which always contains IO80211Family.kext;
+- *(Recommended)* the kexts can be injected with this OpenCore 0.6.1 or later with SecureBoot enabled.
+When SecureBoot is enabled, it loads the `immutablekernel` which always contains IO80211Family.kext;
 - *(Not recommended)* the kexts can be installed to `/Library/Extensions` with System Integrity Protection disabled;
 - only in the installer or Recovery the kexts can be injected with regular OpenCore or Clover, because macOS excludes IO80211Family from the `prelinkedkernel` when there are no wireless devices with drivers in system locations.